smic29/planner_app/README.md

       # Then I added current_user to the turbo_stream tag:
       <%= turbo_stream_from current_user, "categories" %>
     ```
+- [x] Category updates will reset the active category button
+  - Might want to reference accordion for fix.
+  - Fixed by adding a stimulus controller that listens for a `turbo:before-stream-render` event.
+It will then check if the stream target matches the div ID then will add classes from there.
+Code is in `app/javascript/controllers/categ_btn_controller`
 - [ ] Implement tests.
   - Install Google Chrome for Linux
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category